Sri Lankan top court suspends decree dissolving Parliament

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s Supreme Court has suspended a presidential decree dissolving Parliament and ruled that an earlier decree summoning lawmakers on Wednesday is valid.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s Supreme Court on Tuesday suspended the president’s order to dissolve Parliament and hold new elections, opening the way for lawmakers to vote on whether to accept his earlier ouster of the prime minister.

-The court decided Tuesday that the decree issued last Friday by President Maithripala Sirisena to dissolve Parliament will be suspended until Dec.
-7.
+Sri Lanka has been in a political crisis since Oct.
+26, when President Maithripala Sirisena suddenly fired Prime Minister Ranil Wickremesinghe and replaced him with former strongman Mahinda Rajapaksa.

-On Oct.
-26, Sirisena abruptly ousted Prime Minister Ranil Wickremesinghe and replaced him with former strongman Mahinda Rajapaksa.
-A day later he suspended Parliament, apparently to allow Rajapaksa time to gather support among lawmakers.
+A day later Sirisena suspended Parliament, apparently to allow Rajapaksa time to gather support among lawmakers.
+But Wickremesinghe insisted his firing was unconstitutional.
+He refused to vacate his official residence and demanded that Parliament be summoned to prove he still has support.

-He later ordered Parliament to return on Wednesday, but then dissolved it last Friday and called for new elections in January.
+Amid mounting pressure from political opponents and foreign governments, including the United States and the EU, to convene Parliament to end the impasse, Sirisena announced the legislature would return this Wednesday.

 Most Read Nation & World Stories